CourageAndrey/AabSemantics/README.md

 1. Add a new controller under `Code/Clients/AabSemantics.SimpleRestClient/Controllers`.
 2. Reuse core/module services; avoid duplicating business logic.
 3. Ensure request/response models are versioned or additive.
-4. Add sample requests to `README.md` or controller XML docs.
+4. Add sample requests to the controller's XML docs so they appear in Swagger.

 ### License and provenance